-If you find yourself in a situation where you’re not able to make even the minimum payment on your credit card, your account may get sent to credit card collections.
-Credit card debt collection is the process where credit card companies try to collect on the debt that they are owed.
+If you find yourself unable to make even the minimum payment on your credit card, your account may get sent to credit card collections.
+Credit card debt collection is the process by which credit card companies try to collect on the debt that they are owed.

 The credit card companies may try to collect the debt themselves, or they may hire a third-party credit card debt collection firm to collect.
 In some cases, the debt owed may be sold to another company, who might then try to collect.
 Here’s a look at what happens when credit card debt goes to collections.